m2osw/snapcpp/README.md

 However, chances are you are installing for the very first time and thus you need to upgrade manually and even install a package from Snap!
 C++ such as the `snapserver`.

-### Building Launchpad Packages

-To rebuild all the packages on Launchpad, we have all the necessary scripts in our makefiles.
-Once you ran cmake successfully, say under a directory named BUILD, then you can run the following command:

-    make -C BUILD dput

-This will prepare all the source packages and upload them to the Launchpad repository.
-The files are not going to be uploaded if their version did not change.
-To change the version of a project, edit its changelog file and add an entry at the beginning of the file.
-In most cases this is about what changed in your last commit(s).
-If you did not really change anything but still need a rebuild (i.e. a dependency changed but the PPA was not smart enough to rebuild another package.) then increase the 4th number and put a comment about the fact this is just to kickstart a build of that project.

-### Making sure packages will build on Launchpad

-Whenever you are ready to build on the PPA, you may want to first check whether everything builds on your system.
-If you used the snap-build scripts, you have two folders: `BUILD` and `RELEASE`.
-The `BUILD` folder is generally the one you use on your development system since it's the debug version.
-That also means the `RELEASE` rarely gets rebuilt.
-This is where a Launchpad compilation happens, though, and therefore not having that rebuild on your system would show you that the PPA is going to have a problem on its own.

-So, we suggest that you run a `RELEASE` build once before attempting a PPA build with the following command:

-    make -C RELEASE

-If that fails, then the PPA will sure fail.
-Make sure you have the latest version of everything, check where the error occurs, try compiling and fixing just that one project until it works, and push all your changes if any, then run the PPA update.